cloudmesh/client/docs/source/man/man.rst

         OLDNAMES       Old names of the VM while renaming.

     Options:
-        --username=USERNAME  the username to login into the vm.
+      -H --modify-knownhosts  Do not modify ~/.ssh/known_hosts file when ssh'ing into a machine --username=USERNAME  the username to login into the vm.
 If not specified it will be guessed from the image name and the cloud --ip=IP          give the public ip of the server